 We miss the McElhone Stairs, a l-o-n-g set of steps that would have connected us with the wharves below.
 Instead, we turn right and get stuck in a beautiful maze-like park built, it seems, atop a parking garage.
 Flowering shrubs and great blue sky and no exit.
 It overlooks the Navy Yard or the Australian equivalent.
-The vessel docked below appears to be undergoing some kind of ceremony.
+The vessel docked directly below appears to be undergoing some kind of ceremony.
 Sailors in dress whites line the decks and walkways, while a band plays on the shore.
 Ali is able to glean, by overhearing a gnomish-looking man’s conversation, that the ship is being decommissioned.
 Also, that the HMAS Success was the last ship built by and for the Australian Navy.
 It will eventually be sunk for an artificial reef.

-Beyond the ship, far off, we can see the arc of the Harbour Bridge and the glint of the Opera House, while down below, Finger Wharf, a splendid pile of condos.
-The Domain and the Botanical Gardens lie across the cove, looking elegant and lush.
+Beyond the ship, far off, we can see the arc of the Harbour Bridge and the glint of the Opera House, while below, Finger Wharf, a splendid pile of condos.
+The Domain and the Botanical Gardens lie across the cove looking elegant and lush.
 We stroll back to the hotel in order to primp for lunch with Judy Rowley at Coogee Beach.
 Judy’s a Bennington Writing Seminars grad who I got to know through the Cornelia Street Café reading series.
 We call a cab, exulting in our wisdom and self-preservation by abandoning the auto yesterday.
 Judy’s driving instructions are clear and, sure enough, she appears, graciousness personified.
 She and her husband, Peter, live in a high-rise apartment with a spectacular view of Coogee Beach and the Pacific Ocean.
-The apartment has a grand terrace where we share a bland meal.
+The apartment has a grand terrace where we share a bland, guest-centric meal.
 Afterwards, they take us for a drive to Bondi (Bond-eye) Beach, Sydney’s most famous.
 We amble along the Art Deco promenade.
 Peter suffers from a neurological problem that inhibits his gait, which means his boogie boarding days may be largely over.
 It is our great good fortune that Judy and Peter return us to our hotel, via the hip neighborhood of Paddington.
-Their warm hospitality is just what we needed.
+Their warm hospitality and conversation are just what we needed.

 Ali and I have an hour or two to prepare for our evening at the Opera.
 Napping is the most effective prep possible.
 Tonight’s performance will be al fresco.
 The Handa Opera Company is presenting La Bohemeon a stage at the edge of Farm Cove.
 Food will be available starting at five o’clock, which is when we begin walking over.
 Our tix have been held at the box office for months.
 This rather stupendous venue has been created on the shore in order to exploit views to the Opera House and the Harbour Bridge beyond.
-Three different dining opportunities exist – sandwiches, sit-down, and chandelier.
-We are sandwich people, and our superpower involves the snagging of a pair of salads and a table for two with a breeze and a clear view of the Sydney’s endlessly entrancing waterfront as the setting sun sets the city ablaze.
+Sydney harbor may be the most beautiful in the world.
+It is vast and convoluted, an endless hem of coves around a skirt of hilly peninsulas.Three different dining opportunities exist – sandwiches, sit-down, and chandelier.
+We are sandwich people, and our superpower involves the snagging of a pair of salads and a table for two with a breeze and a clear view of the Sydney’s endlessly entrancing waterfront as the westering sun sets the city ablaze.
 This is pretty goddamn wonderful.
-Ali is wearing her Godzilla dress and I my short-sleeve shirt with the 3-D tropical pattern.
+Ali is wearing her Godzilla dress and I my short-sleeve shirt with the tropical, 3-D pattern.
 We are by far the hippest operagoers.

 The night has been magical, ridiculous, and unforgettable.
 We walk home muttering and amazed.
 It’s gonna be hard to top this.